smith1996/Docker-files/my-wordpress/html/wp-content/plugins/cartflows/readme.txt

 5. Easily edit anything with your page builder.

 == Changelog ==

+= Version 1.5.18 - Tuesday, 29th September 2020 =
+* New: Introduced Elementor widgets.
+* Improvement: Added split test compatibility for a global checkout.
+* Improvement: Added compatibility for a future release of CartFlows Pro.
+* Fix: Place order button text option was not working for the optin page when the optin page was set as homepage.

 = Version 1.5.17 - Tuesday, 8th September 2020 =
 * New: Added Braintree subscription product compatibility.
 Now, you can select it on the checkout page meta setting.